smlegitime/accessible-ui-helper/README.md

 ```
 ### Test folder
 If you want to test AccUI's capabilities, we have the accui-test-folder in the root of this repo you can feel free to upload into the web app.
 It is a simple Vanilla HTML/CSS/JS project with an `index.html` an and `about.html` page.

+### Example project to run
+You can run an example project located in the frontend public directory.
+Download
+the zip file and unzip it.
+Then simply upload the unzipped file into specified upload
+box on the home page.

 ## 👥 AccUI Team